pharo-ide/Calypso/Calypso-SystemPlugins-FFI-Browser.package/ClyFFIMethodTableDecorator.class/README.md

-I decorate ffi methods in the table with special icon
+I decorate table with special icon for ffi methods